al-falaah/lite/README.md

 ## 📖 Project Vision

-Al-Falaah Academy aims to provide accessible, high-quality Islamic education to students worldwide.
+The FastTrack Madrasah aims to provide accessible, high-quality Islamic education to students worldwide.
 This management system streamlines the entire student journey from application to graduation, making it easier for both administrators and students to focus on what matters most: learning.

 ### Core Values
 - **Authenticity**: Pristine curriculum based on the Qur'an and Sunnah